LEE100 Polariser Filter review

 Although deeply knurled, the (aluminium) frame is quite thin as already mentioned and therefore a bit tricky to turn when on the camera, though it gets easier with practice.
 It’s simpler to adjust it off-camera while on the holder, and then add the combination to the lens via the adapter.
 That’s especially the case if you’re also using any NDs.

-Optical quality is first class; ghosting and flare are kept well under control and the filter has no observable impact on sharpness.
+Optical quality is first-class; ghosting and flare are kept well under control, and the filter has no observable impact on sharpness.
 Colour rendition is great and transmission is pretty high, sucking up around 1.3-1.5 stops in use.

-Removing the polariser from the holder is a bit more fiddly, requiring the pressure on one side of the polarizer to open the holder’s blocks.
+Removing the polariser from the holder is a bit more fiddly, requiring pressure on one side of the polariser to open the holder’s blocks.
 It’s best to do this off-camera and to practice this a few times before using the filter holder in earnest.
 Still, it’s a lot easier than doing so with the older Foundation holder and polariser combination, which I have.

 Due to the shape of the blue coloured locking collar, it is easy to keep track of the setting if you regularly set the holder back in the same position.